 On Board Baja can teach you to sandboard.
 They will take you out to a sandhill and provide all the equipment and instruction needed.
 I cannot snowboard so I always ski, so I was unsure if I could do this.
 Turns out sandboarding (at least on the smaller hills) is a lot slower than on a ski mountain.
 And when you do fall the sand doesn’t hurt.
 If I can do it, you can definitely do it too.

 One of the things I hadn’t expected was such great hiking.
 I love to hike, so this was a welcomed surprise.
+We hiked up to an overlook where we could see Balandra Bay.
 Here are some trails worth checking out:

 - Cerro de La Calavera

 This area boasts some of the top sports fishing.
 When you visit will determine what you are allowed to catch so be sure to factor that in if you are wanting to fish for a specific type of fish.
 Although you can fish year-round, the fish you can catch are seasonal.
 Some of the potential fish you could catch include marlin, tuna, cabrilla, wahoo, and dorado.

 Go surfing in Todos Santos.
 If you do not know how to surf sign up for lessons at one of the surf schools.
 All four of us were able to get up during our first lesson with Mario’s Surf School.
 I will admit it was a lot of work.
 I am surprised I got up.

 Staying at Baja Club Hotel in La Paz was so lovely.
 It’s a boutique hotel right along the Malecon with sweeping views of the city and water.
 The hotel is a restored colonial-style villa, dating from the early 20th century combined with a newly built four-story extension, containing 32 guest rooms, a spa, and a rooftop sunset bar with a wonderful view of the bay.
 For families that need two beds be sure and book a balcony double room.